Capillary force-driven particle orientation in rod networks: Results and discussion

 \subsection{Microstructure}

-Example micrographs of the network captured via a confocal microscopy are shown in Fig.~\ref{fig:confocal}.
+Example micrographs of the network captured via confocal microscopy are shown in Fig.~\ref{fig:confocal}.

 The micrographs, showing slices near the bottom plate, reveal a pronounced evolution in microstructure with increasing secondary fluid content.
 In Fig.~\ref{fig:confocal}a, the suspension system shows a relatively uniform, compact distribution of rod particles that sediment due to their weight and lack of interparticle forces.
-The majority of the rods lay flat (parallel to the image plane and perpendicular to gravity) with a polar angle approaching to {90\textdegree}.
-The maximum packing $\phi_{m,rod}$ of rods with an aspect ratio $AR$ is given by Eq.~\ref{eq:maxPacking}~\cite{Mueller2009},
+The majority of the rods lay flat (parallel to the image plane and perpendicular to gravity) with a polar angle approaching {90\textdegree}.
+The maximum packing $\phi_\mathrm{m,rod}$ of rods with an aspect ratio $AR$ is given by Eq.~\ref{eq:maxPacking}~\cite{Mueller2009},

-For rod-shaped particles of AR = 4~$\pm$~1, the maximum packing decreases slightly from $\phi_{m,rod}=64$~\% for spheres to $\phi_{m,sph}=46.5$~vol\%~\cite{Li2010}.
-The effective volume fraction calculated in the sedimented rods in Fig.~\ref{fig:confocal}a is 44.1~\%, close to the theoretical value.
+For rod-shaped particles of AR = 4~$\pm$~1, the maximum packing decreases slightly from $\phi_{m,rod}=64$\% for spheres to $\phi_\mathrm{m,sph}=46.5$~vol\%~\cite{Li2010}.
+The effective volume fraction calculated for the sedimented rods in Fig.~\ref{fig:confocal}a is 44.1\%, close to the theoretical value.
 However, due to the rod length distribution, the real maximum packing should be higher than the theoretical value~\cite{Lam1998}.
-A marked difference is observed with the addition of secondary fluid, as shown in Fig.~\ref{fig:confocal}b-c where a gel-forming structure is observed with capillary bridges shown in yellow.
-The gel network, formed with 15 vol\% rods, is much lower than the estimation of the percolation threshold of 0.8$ \phi_{m,rod} =37.2$~vol\%.
-Therefore, the capillary force stemming from surface tension and capillary pressure give rises to gel structure in these capillary suspension samples~\cite{Princen1968,Princen1969,Princen1970}.
+A marked difference is observed with the addition of secondary fluid, as shown in Fig.~\ref{fig:confocal}b-c, where a gel-forming structure (characterized by a sample-spanning network connected by capillary bridges) is observed with capillary bridges shown in yellow.
+The gel network forms at 15~vol\% rods, a concentration much lower than the estimated percolation threshold of 0.8$ \phi_\mathrm{m,rod} =37.2$~vol\% Therefore, the capillary force stemming from surface tension and capillary pressure gives rise to a gel structure in these capillary suspension samples~\cite{Princen1968,Princen1969,Princen1970}.

-As the secondary fluid content increases, the particle aggregates progressively, characterized by clusters of rods with preferential side-to-side alignment, as shown in Supplementary Fig.~\ref{fig:sup:AverageSideContact_secliquid}.
-This clustering behavior is attributed to the capillary force increase by introducing excessive secondary fluid yielding a transition from point-to-point to side-to-side contacts.
+As the secondary fluid content increases, the particles aggregate progressively, characterized by clusters of rods with preferential side-to-side alignment, as shown in Supplementary Fig.~S3.
+This clustering behavior is attributed to the capillary force increase by introducing excessive secondary fluid, yielding a transition in preferred configuration from point-to-point to side-to-side contacts.
 The point contact capillary force is estimated using the model developed by Rabinovich~et~al., as shown in Eq.~\ref{eq:capFsphere}~\cite{Rabinovich2005},

 where $\gamma$ is the interfacial tension, the three-phase contact angle is $\theta$, $r$ is the radius of the rod, $V$ is the individual bridge volume and $S$ is the separation distance.
 Using a cylindrical approximation to find the bridge volume, the corresponding capillary force is approximately 200~nN.